 Obviously, the notch is the big difference here.
 Notches are divisive, but this one's pretty tiny, all things considered.
 The screen is a bit taller as a result, with a 6.2in display at 19:9 aspect ratio (2270x1080) as opposed to the 5.9in 18:9 (2160x1080) panel on the Moto G6 Plus.

 Otherwise, it's another 1080p LCD panel.
 It won't compete with the OLED displays found on pricier flagship phones, but the Moto G6 Plus screen was "an incredibly sharp screen with very little to grumble about," as noted in our review.
-Given that, this year's screen ought to be at least as good.
+Honestly, there's not much difference in quality here.
+They're both great for the price.

 The Moto G7 Plus bumps up from last year's 12-megapixel and 5MP setup to a 16MP/5MP array, but the biggest upgrade doesn't come with a few more megapixels – it's the optical image stabilisation added this time around.
-That should help steady your snaps and avoid a lot of the blur that comes with cheaper smartphone cameras.
-That's could be a huge perk.
+That helps steady your snaps and avoid a lot of the blur that comes with cheaper smartphone cameras.
+It makes for better low-light shots, as well.

-The front-facing camera, meanwhile, goes from 8MP on the Moto G6 Plus to 12MP this time around, so you might get slicker selfies as well.
+The front-facing camera, meanwhile, goes from 8MP on the Moto G6 Plus to 12MP this time around.
+We didn't notice enough of a difference to make a fuss about, but you should get a little more detail in there.

 Performance: A strong boost